kaalam/document.source/kaalam/_posts/2018-10-3-what_is_kaalam_ai.md

 	</dd>
 </dl>

-<blockquote>Hopefully, this clarifies how we expect to do it and why we should not be in a hurry to raise money.</blockquote>

 <div class="inner">
 <h3>Just because you passionately believe in it, that does not make it a good idea</h3>
 <div class="row">
 <div class="6u 12u$(small)">
 <blockquote>
-“The interesting balance you have to get right as an entrepreneur is you have to have a healthy disregard for what other people are saying, in the sense that if everyone is saying it is a good idea it it probably too late.
+“The interesting balance you have to get right as an entrepreneur is you have to have a healthy disregard for what other people are saying, in the sense that if everyone is saying it is a good idea, it is probably too late.
 You are certainly not five years ahead of your time, you may be two years behind.
 The key thing is, how do you not be delusional as well.
-You can easily just go I am not going to listen to any negative feedback.
+You can easily just go: I am not going to listen to any negative feedback.
 Just because you passionately believe in it, that does not make it a good idea. ...
-Actually, you can get self delusional thinking, you can over-inspire people to the point they are not thinking rationally about what the can actually achieve in certain amount to time."
+Actually, you can get self-delusional thinking, you can over-inspire people to the point they are not thinking rationally about what they can actually achieve in a certain amount of time."
 </blockquote>
 </div>
 <div class="6u$ 12u$(small)">
 <br/><br/><br/>
-<b>Demis Hassabis</b>, co-founder of DeepMind.
+<b>Demis Hassabis</b>, CEO and co-founder of DeepMind.
 </div>
 </div>
 </div>